krtab/agnos/README.md

 domains =  ["doma.in","*.doma.in"]
 fullchain_output_file = "fullchain_A.pem"
 key_output_file = "cert_key_A.pem"
+renewal_days_advance = 30 # Renew certificate 30 days in advance of its expiration (this is the default value and can be omitted).

 # A second certificate ordered for that account.
 [[accounts.certificates]]
+renewal_days_advance = 21 # Renew certificate 21 days in advance of its expiration.
 domains =  ["examp.le","another.examp.le","and.a.completely.different.one"]
 fullchain_output_file = "fullchain_B.pem"
 key_output_file = "cert_key_B.pem"